package-url/community/README.md

 # Community
 Repository for discussions and decisions about outreach to the PURL/VERS community.
-The topics include setting up a calendar, mailing lists, messaging platforms, meetings and website(s).
+The topics include:
+-calendars
+- mailing lists
+- messaging platforms
+- meetings
+- websites